Ttimofeyka/Rave/README.md

 <h1 align="center">Rave Language</h1>

-Rave is a statically typed, compiled, procedural, general-purposeprogramming language.
+Rave is a statically typed, compiled, procedural, general-purpose programming language.
 We (core contributors) took inspiration from C, C++, Rust, Assembly and we are making an easy-to-use but low-level language.

 ## "Hello, world!"
 Example